 The main two problems that this breed will run into as it gets older is with their eyes and ears.

-Because their eyes are surrounded by a lot of fur, it’s easy for foreign debris to become trapped and for bacteria to begin developing, which is really bad for the dog’s eye.
+Because their eyes are surrounded by a lot of fur, it’s easy for foreign debris to become trapped and for bacteria to begin developing, which is bad for the dog’s eye.

 Also, there have been quite a few cases of the Blue Tzu Heeler becoming deaf or sustaining hearing loss as it reaches old age.